Mervodactyl/mePage/README.md

 ## Mistakes made and lessons learnt

-I love the newer Flat UI design and it was fun playing with SCSS again, but and this is a BIG BUT: this SCSS calculation does not suit certain tablets or mobiles when on landscape position.
+Scss is great but, and this is a __BIG BUT: *this particular SCSS calculation does not suit certain tablet or mobiles devices when set to landscape position*__.
 In my previous projects this hadn't been an issue but came to light using a more complex website design

 I wanted to use the Normalize reset as I agree with it more in principal when it comes to cross browser compatibility, however I had to overwrite (!important) several font principals when developing this page.... so much so that in hindsight I should have used a reset